 In this blog post, I will give a brief overview of an important subfield of data mining that is called pattern mining.
 Pattern mining consists of using/developing data mining algorithms to discover interesting, unexpected and useful patterns in databases.

-Pattern mining algorithms can be applied on various types of data such as transaction databases, sequence databases, streams, strings, spatial data, graphs, etc.
+Pattern mining algorithms can be applied on various types of data such as transaction databases, sequence databases, streams, strings, spatial data, and graphs.

-Pattern mining algorithms can be designed to discover various types of patterns: subgraphs, associations, indirect associations, trends, periodic patterns, sequential rules, lattices, sequential patterns, high-utility patterns, etc.
+Pattern mining algorithms can be designed to discover various types of patterns such as subgraphs, associations, indirect associations, trends, periodic patterns, sequential rules, lattices, sequential patterns, and high-utility patterns.

 But what is an interesting pattern?
 There are several definitions.
 For example, some researchers define an interesting pattern as a pattern that appears frequently in a database.
 Other researchers wants to discover rare patterns, patterns with a high confidence, the top patterns, etc.